Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-To unblock geo-restricted Canadian content from abroad, to hide your IP address and web activity, or to bypass NHL blackouts on Sportsnet+ and NHL Centre Ice, you’ll need a VPN.
+To access geo-locked Canadian content from abroad, bypass NHL blackouts on Sportsnet+ and NHL Centre Ice, or hide your internet activity from ISPs, you’ll need a VPN.

-And getting a good VPN for Canada is easy, right?
+And getting a good VPN is easy, right?
 Not quite, unfortunately.

 There are hundreds of VPNs to choose from, and picking the right one can be challenging.
 When it comes to Canada specifically, it’s even trickier.

-That’s what we’re for: to cut through the noise and fake information out there, and present you with the handful of VPNs that deliver on their promises.
+Don’t worry, that’s what we’re for: to cut through the noise and fake information, and present you with the few VPNs that truly deliver on their promises.

 Summary: The Best VPNs for Canada

-After putting 61 VPNs through their paces, the five below will almost certainly satisfy your needs:
+After putting 61 VPNs through their paces, the five below will almost certainly meet your needs:

 We’re fully independent and have been reviewing VPNs since 2016.
 Our ratings are based on our own testing results and are unaffected by financial incentives.
 Learn who we are and how we test VPNs.